Share the gift of time by joining University Medical Center Brackenridge's Volunteer family!

 *UNDER GRADUATE STUDENTS:

-- Starting with the 2013 Fall Semester, a new process of accepting under-grad applications was instituted, where only the first 20 applications received will be accepted, on the first day of class of a new semester. *(this change was needed to help manage the numerous under-grad applications received monthly and to enable students to have a semester to schedule their volunteer work.)
+- New!
+Starting with the 2013 Fall Semester, a new process of accepting under-grad applications was instituted, where only the first 20 applications received would accepted, on the first day of class of a new semester. *(this change was needed to help manage the numerous under-grad applications received monthly and to enable students to have a semester to schedule their volunteer work.)
+The first day of class for the Summer Semester is June 6, 2014.
+Please be aware that we receive all 20 applications in the first few minutes.

 - When filling out the online application, note on Roman Numeral I, “are you currently employed” indicate if you are an undergraduate student and which college or university you attend.